Kidney infection: Symptoms, causes, and treatment (original) (raw)

 Risks of complication

-A kidney infection can be the result of a number of conditions, the most common of which is a UTI.
-Females of all ages and males over 65 years are more likely to contract a kidney infection.
-Most kidney infections will resolve themselves with plenty of fluids, preferably water, and a short course of antibiotics.
-Some people may require additional treatment.
+A kidney infection can be due to various conditions, the most common of which is a UTI.
+Females of all ages are more likely to contract a kidney infection than males.

-A person should consult with a medical professional if they suspect a kidney infection.
+A person should consult a medical professional if they suspect a kidney infection.
 Some infections can lead to more serious conditions that may require hospital treatment.